ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactors/InteractorFacade.md

 #### Grab(GameObject)

-Attempt to attach a GameObject that contains an [InteractableFacade] to this [InteractorFacade].
+Attempt to attach a GameObject that contains an [InteractableFacade] to this [InteractorFacade] and ungrabs any existing grab.

 ##### Declaration